 I highly recommend making your own salsa.
 It is so easy and so worth it.
 It makes this dish that much better and you’ll have plenty left over to eat for days with other things.

-While Baby Girl was patient while I was cooking, she was not so patient for the plating/photographing phase.
+While Julia was patient while I was cooking, she was not so patient for the plating/photographing phase.
 For that reason, these pictures don’t do the dish justice, but I promise it’s really good.